cbonoz/chainlink21/README.md

 Tap into the equity of your home using Chainlink, IPFS, and NFT's.

-Built for the chainlink 2021 fall hackathon.
+Built for the Chainlink 2021 Fall hackathon.

 ### What it does